 The Ariadne Project opens from 22 to 27 September 2018.
 It is a group exhibition of works by recent alumni from the Royal College of Art (RCA) and the first in a series of public events in which RCA students and graduates respond to the development of the new flagship Battersea South campus.

-The RCA is the world’s leading art and design university, while the new building in Battersea, designed by Herzog & de Meuron, is the RCA’s most significant development of its campus since 1961.
-It is an important step for the RCA to turn into a STEAM (Science, Technology, Engineering, Art and Mathematics)-focused postgraduate university.
-Among Arts and Humanities and Design programmes the College pairs with Imperial College London in order to jointly deliver Innovation Design Engineering course.
+The RCA is the world’s leading art and design university.
+In contrast, the new building in Battersea, designed by Herzog & de Meuron, is the RCA’s most significant development of its campus since 1961.
+It is an important step for the RCA to become a STEAM (Science, Technology, Engineering, Art and Mathematics)-focused postgraduate university.
+Among Arts and Humanities and Design programmes, the College pairs with Imperial College London to jointly deliver Innovation Design Engineering course.
 Such a development lays the groundwork for the inseparable future-oriented art and technology synergies.

-The Ariadne Project is an ongoing study into new ways of representation of architecture under construction led by RCA Battersea Artist in Residence and Senior Research Fellow Rut Blees Luxemburg.
+The Ariadne Project is an ongoing study into new ways of representing architecture under construction led by RCA Battersea Artist in Residence and Senior Research Fellow Rut Blees Luxemburg.
 The exhibition has a dedicated research wall that charts the Flint House Project, her previous work on the relationship between artistic production and contemporary architecture.
-The award-winning Flint House by architect Charlotte Skene Catling was commissioned by the Rothschild Foundation for Waddesdon Estate.
+The Rothschild Foundation for Waddesdon Estate commissioned the award-winning Flint House by architect Charlotte Skene Catling.

-The visual identity of the project is designed by artist Philomène Hoël and the exhibition is curated by Agata Kik.
+The project’s visual identity is designed by artist Philomène Hoël and the exhibition is curated by Agata Kik.
 Participating artists include Stewart Ross Hardie, Carlos Jimenez, Joshua Leon, Rut Blees Luxemburg, Simon Mudde and Martin Ramos.